What Is The Opposite Of -log

 Exponentiation, on the other hand, is the operation of raising a base to a certain power, or exponent.
 It is represented as b<sup>y</sup>, where b is the base and y is the exponent.
 The result of this operation is the number obtained when the base is multiplied by itself y times.
 Following our previous example, 10<sup>2</sup> = 100, showing that raising the base 10 to the power of 2 equals 100.

 The relationship between logarithms and exponentiation becomes clear when we consider them as inverse functions.
-If we take the logarithm of a number x with base b and then exponentiate the result using the same base b, we obtain the original number x.
+Also, if we take the logarithm of a number x with base b and then exponentiate the result using the same base b, we obtain the original number x.
 Conversely, if we exponentiate a base b to a power y and then take the logarithm of the result with the same base b, we obtain the original exponent y.
-This can be expressed mathematically as:

 • b<sup>log<sub>b</sub>(x)</sup> = x